-- source: a sources.list entry (some variable replacements apply). - keyid: a key to import via shortid or fingerprint. - key: a raw PGP key. - keyserver: alternate keyserver to pull keyid key from.
+- source: a sources.list entry (some variable replacements apply). - keyid: a key to import via shortid or fingerprint. - key: a raw PGP key. - keyserver: alternate keyserver to pull keyid key from. - filename: specify the name of the list file

 The source key supports variable replacements for the following strings: